slorg1/cs-docs/_posts/2020-10-17-parameter_types.md

 ## Common Alternate Approaches

-Before on the subject, I would like to bring up the key counter-arguments that I balance constantly in my mind assessing which strategy works best.
+Before closing on the subject, I would like to bring up the key counter-arguments that I balance constantly in my mind assessing which strategy works best.

 The argument goes as follows: